 Nursing Program Curriculum

 The Nursing Program offers a three-year Dual-Enrollment Program in collaboration with Alvernia University.
 With dual-enrollment admission, students will be simultaneously enrolled in the hospital-based Nursing Program offered at Reading Hospital's School of Health Sciences and Alvernia University’s Associate of Science degree.
-Dual enrollment is structured to provide a seamless career mobility pathway while providing our graduates with the knowledge, skills, and credentials to sit for national licensure examination.
+Dual enrollment is structured to provide a seamless career mobility pathway while providing our graduates with the knowledge, skills, and credentials to sit for the national licensure examination.
 Qualified graduates will be eligible to receive the following credentials:

 - Diploma in Nursing